openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 | qrcodeEncoding  | String    | MECARD like encoding to generate a QR Code for easy access to the Wi-Fi network | Read        |

 ::: warning Attention
-If you link an item to the `xPrassphrase` or `qrcodeEncoding` channel your Wi-Fi password will be  exposed in openHAB.
+If you link an item to the `prassphrase` or `qrcodeEncoding` channel your Wi-Fi password will be  exposed in openHAB.
 The password will also be visible in openHAB event log.
 :::